What Are the Best Practices for Establishing Safety Accountabilities?

 - Stand-alone documents housed in SMS documentation.

-In order to demonstrate compliance, airlines and airports must show the existence of clear lines of safety accountabilities throughout their operations.
+In order to demonstrate compliance, aviation service providers must show the existence of clear lines of safety accountabilities throughout their operations.

 These accountabilities include:

-- An accountable person owning ultimate accountability for the SMS program;
+- An accountable person owning ultimate accountability for the SMS;

 - Management support throughout the organization; and